arunprsh/no-code-low-code/hcls/tabular/diabetic-readmission-prediction/README.md

     * *Post-transform Analysis*
         * For post-transform analysis, lets use the output of the previous stage where we performed a few transformations.
 By direct export, the output of the previous stage can be stored in S3.
 We can import this transformed features and build a Quick Model to see changes in feature attribution and most importantly validate if the transformations did really help with the predictions.

-        * Here, you can see both changes to feature attributions and improvement to the model prediction ability (increase in F-score) as shown in the screenshots below.
+        * Here, you can see both the changes to feature attributions and improvement to the model prediction ability (increase in F-score) as shown in the screenshots below.
         <p align="center"><img width="750" height="500" src="./img/dw/post-f1.png"></p>

         <p align="center"><img width="750" height="500" src="./img/dw/post-f1-improved.png"></p>
         * All the data flow files and generated notebooks by Data Wrangler can be found [here](https://github.com/arunprsh/no-code-low-code/tree/main/hcls/tabular/diabetic-readmission-prediction/data-wrangler).

     * **Autopilot**
         * For the Autopilot experiment, we will be using the transformed features exported via Data Wrangler to S3.
-From the Autopilot interface, specifiy the experiment settings as shown in the screenshots below and hit `Create Experiment`.
+From the Autopilot interface, specify the experiment settings as shown in the screenshots below and hit `Create Experiment`.
          <p align="center"><img width="950" height="700" src="./img/ap/ap-setup.png"></p>

          <p align="center"><img width="950" height="700" src="./img/ap/ap-setup-2.png"></p>